sixeyed/play-with-docker.github.io/_posts/2017-01-26-docker-containers.markdown

 ## Cleanup

-We will now remove all the container from the machine.
+We will now remove all the containers from the machine.
 There should not be any container in the running state though.
 Let's check that.

 ```.term1